Existing controls retained

 An overlay reduces adoption risk

-A supervisory deployment can be evaluated as an energy and controls overlay instead of a major BAS migration.
+A supervisory deployment can be evaluated as an energy and controls overlay instead of a major BMS migration.
 That matters for facilities teams that cannot tolerate long downtime or unclear ownership.

-• Lower integration risk compared with a rip-and-replace controls project.
+• Lower integration risk compared with a full controls-replacement project.

 • Keep the incumbent controls vendor and site procedures intact.